sweagleExpert/integrations/azure-devops/README.md

 Please:
 - either, contact SWEAGLE to get an example of image of this container
 - or, use sample docker file provided here to build your own one
+    - you can look at README-PREREQUISITES.md for instructions to build it

 # INSTALLATION WITH CLI